 Kansas: We've typically capitalized titles regardless of placement, often counting occupational descriptions such as "teacher" and "pastor" as titles (and capitalizing).
-But with both AP and the Chicago Manual of Style calling for lowercased titles (consistent with LCMS guidelines), we should aim to follow suit, especially when writing for Synod publications.
+But with both AP and the Chicago Manual of Style calling for lowercased titles (consistent with LCMS guidelines), we recommend following suit, especially when writing for Synod publications.